codeup729/Chatbot-Concierge/README.md

 ## About ##

-Frontend starter repository for HW 1 of the Cloud Computing & Big Data class at Columbia University and New York University.
+Repository for HW 1 of the Cloud Computing at New York University.

 ## Usage ##